PeteSalis/gpconnect/pages/accessrecord_structured/accessrecord_structured.md

  - commissioning support units
  - hospital trusts

 The feedback from these stakeholders has been used to develop the business use cases, user stories and a logical data model available below.
-These will form the basis of the technical specification and will be used to assure that the GP Connect API meet the needs of the business.
+These will form the basis of the technical specification and will be used to assure that the GP Connect API meets the needs of the business.

 ## Use cases ##